Review of Blue Buffalo Wilderness

 |Estimated Nutrient Content|

-The fourth ingredient is turkey, another quality, raw item.
+The fourth ingredient is lamb, another quality addition.

 The fifth ingredient includes potatoes.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.